Call us: 601.957.3101

 Forgiveness

 Forgiveness or condonation may be a defense for divorce.
 Forgiveness can be direct or implied.
 Forgiveness is available as a defense to a divorce based on adultery.
-This often occurs when when the spouses continue living together after the adultery is discovered.
+This often occurs when the spouses continue living together after the adultery is discovered.
 Fulton v.
 Fulton, 918 So.
 2d 877, 881 (Miss.
 Ct.
 App.
-2006)(denying divorce based on defense of condonation where wife ended her affair, admitted existence of affair to her husband and husband and wife resumed sexual relations for at least eight months).
+2006)(denying divorce based on the defense of condonation where wife ended her affair, admitted the existence of affair to her husband and husband and wife resumed sexual relations for at least eight months).

 Connivance

 Consenting to another spouse’s wrongful conduct is connivance and is a defense to divorce.
-In other words a spouse who fails to object to wrongdoing has not been wronged.
+In other words, a spouse who fails to object to wrongdoing has not been wronged.
 Although this defense is available, it has not been successful in Mississippi on the appellate level.

 Contact Us

-Our attorneys are have experience handling divorce cases for clients across Mississippi.
+Our attorneys have experience handling divorce cases for clients across Mississippi.
 Contact us online or call our office at 601-957-3101 to discuss the specifics of your situation.